nigelrogasch/TESA/README.md

 * Paper coming soon.

 ##Comments and bugs
-Any bugs or suggestions for improving TESA are greatly appreciated, and can be made via the [issues](https://github.com/BMHLab/TESA/issues) tab.
+Any suggestions for improving TESA or bug reports are greatly appreciated, and can be made via the [issues](https://github.com/BMHLab/TESA/issues) tab.

 ##Contributing to TESA
 Developing methods for cleaning and analysing TMS-EEG data is an active area of research.
 Users are welcome to submit new functions to be included in TESA by contacting [Nigel Rogasch](<mailto:nigel.rogasch@gmail.com>).